-Select an address space to contain your foreground monitor that is higher than the address space used for your target program and I/O. This will optimize deMMUer resources by using them first to reverse-translate your target address space.
+Select an address space to contain your foreground monitor that is higher than the address space used for your target program and I/O. This will optimize deMMUer resources by using them first to reverse-translate the address space of your target program.